CLC DELEGATES – REGION 6

 Annie Morrison

-“I work with young families at Anyiginyi, as a community support worker for the Stronger Families program, and as supervisor for the Nyinkka Nyunyu Arts Centre.
-I also work as a prison liaison officer, talking to the mob in jail.
-I have been doing that for 35 years.
-I will speak up for my community.”
+“I worked with young families at Anyiginyi, as a community support worker for the Stronger Families program, and I am now on the board.
+I am a supervisor at the Nyinkka Nyunyu Arts Centre.
+I also work as a prison liaison officer, talking to the mob in jail.”

 Michael Jones